-L. Headlight Switch
+V. Headlight Switch

 The headlight switch is a rocker type switch located to the left of the steering wheel on the dash panel.
-Push the top of the headlight switch downward to turn on the headlights, instrument panel gauge lights, and tail lights.
+Push the top of the headlight switch downward to turn on the headlights and instrument panel gauge lights.